+6.1.4.3.1 When generated

+This primitive is generated when that a De-Peering Reponse commond from a responder PD is received by the MAC layer of the de-peering initiator PD.

+6.1.4.3.2 Effect on receipt

+When the next higher layer receives the MLME-De-PEERING.indication primitive, it shall terminate peering with the de-peering requestor PD.
 If the de-peering request was successful, then the Status parameter will be set to SUCCESS.
 Otherwise, the Status parameter will be set to indicate the type of failure.